 As we climbed higher, Jim gave the call, "Apollo!" and soon we were watching these magnificent insects fluttering and gliding over the slopes below.
-At least three were seen initially, sometimes tantalisingly close but never really stopping near enough for a good photo.
-David, Les, Yiannis and Jim had had further fly-bys on their way.
+At least three were seen initially, sometimes flying right around us but never stopping near enough for a good photo.
+David, Les, Yiannis and Jim had had further fly-bys on their way to the Torre de Goa.
 Nick was intent on getting a good photo so he decided to linger by some flowering thistles - a wise choice because very soon he had some wonderful views of the butterfly - and took a number of photos.
-Higher up, David saw a Peregrine fly over, adding a touch of avian interest to the morning.
+At the tower, David saw a Peregrine fly over, adding a touch of avian interest to the morning's proceedings.

-On the way back down the track, Yiannis drew Julian's attention to an emerging Apollo which was struggling to rid itself of its pupal case.
+On the way back down, Yiannis drew Julian's attention to an emerging Apollo which was struggling to rid itself of its pupal case.
 The 'face shield' was still stuck fast and the creature was running about with unexpanded wings, occasionally trying to brush off the offending item with its legs.
-The butterfly appeared in distress, so we guided it to a small twig in a tussock of grass which it duly climbed and settled upon.
-Its tiny wings were, we hoped, an exact miniature of what was to come.
+It appeared in distress, so we guided it to a small twig in a tussock of grass which it duly climbed and settled upon.
+Its tiny wings were, we hoped, an exact miniature of the beauty to come.
 Fearful that somebody might step on it, Anne, Mike, Geoff and Russell mounted a vigil for a good hour, whilst it slowly pumped liquid into its unfolding wings.
-Eventually, these fully expanded and so we left it and went to eat lunch.
+Eventually, these expanded fully and so we left it while we ate lunch.

-After lunch we returned to the spot and were able to see the full splendour of the butterfly when it was just about ready to fly.
+After lunch, we were able to see the full splendour of the Apollo just as it was ready to fly.
 Other butterflies seen included De Prunner's Ringlet, Weaver's Fritillary, Small White, Large White, and Red Underwing Skipper.
 The morning had really belonged to the Apollo though and it was a real treat to be able to observe it at such close quarters.
-By 1.30pm the wind had got up so we decided to move on to explore more sheltered areas.
+By 1.30pm the wind had got up so we decided to move on and explore more sheltered areas.

 Stop 2.
-After a quick rest break, we drove on to a promising roadside where water trickled down the rock face and formed a little stream and muddy splash.
-Below, there was a gushing river lined with Alder, Willow and Sallow, all contriving beautifully to create a wonderful atmosphere.
+By 2pm temperatures had soared to 29°C with 33% relative humidity and after a quick rest break in Casteil, we drove to a promising roadside where water trickled down the rock face and formed a little stream and muddy splash.
+Below, there was a gushing river lined with Alder, Willow and Sallow, all of the elements contriving to create a wonderful atmosphere.
 It turned out to be a great spot for butterflies of course, offering shelter, food and warmth.
-By 2pm temperatures had soared to 29°C and conditions were ideal.

 It was clear that a lot of butterflies were obtaining moisture from the stream as many were found sipping.
-These included Heath Fritillary, Provençal Fritillary, Chequered Blue, Brimstone, and Duke of Burgundy.
+These included Heath Fritillary, Provençal Fritillary, Chequered Blue, Brimstone, and Duke of Burgundy Fritillary.
 While Julian and Yiannis were admiring 'The Duke', a large Camberwell Beauty flew into view.
 Mike came running and the butterfly circled him but never stopped for a photo.
-At one point it chased a small yellow leaf that had been blown from one of the trees in a spiralling movement down to the ground.
-There were plenty of other species too and soon we were adding more images of Provence Orange Tip, Green-veined White, Large and Small White, Heath Fritillary, Knapweed Fritillary, Small Blue, Mazarine Blue to our camera cards.
+At one point it chased a small yellow leaf that spiralling down from one of the trees to the ground.
+There were plenty of other species here too and soon we were adding more images of Provence Orange Tip, Green-veined White, Large and Small White, Heath Fritillary, Knapweed Fritillary, Small Blue, Mazarine Blue to our camera cards.

 Stop 3.
-We decided to go on in search of another spot and soon arrived at a rough track with a wide pull-in for vehicles.
+We decided to go on in search of another spot and arrived at a rough track with a wide pull-in for vehicles.
 Provence Orange Tip and Berger's Clouded Yellow were seen here, along with Mallow Skipper and Chequered Blue.